azbithead/si-units/README.md

 `si::units_t` (see si/units.hpp) is a class template that takes three template parameters:

 * QUANTITY: an `si::quantity_t`
-* VALUE: an arithmetic value, can be any C++ arithmetic type, i.e. std::is_arithmetic<VALUE> == true
+* VALUE: an arithmetic value, can be any C++ arithmetic type, i.e. std::is_arithmetic\<VALUE\> == true
-* RATIO: std::ratio representing the amount of QUANTITY per VALUE in these units
+* INTERVAL: std::ratio representing the amount of QUANTITY per VALUE in these units

 `si::units_t` is a very lightweight class both in terms of memory usage and runtime performance.
 The memory usage of an `si::units_t` object is exactly equal to sizeof(VALUE).
 Only operations involving the VALUE component are done at runtime.
 All other operations are done at compile time.